Plane crashes on the 405 in Orange County, California, two injured.

 According to the Orange County Register, the airport has been called among the “scariest” in the nation for its short runways that leads to sharper take offs and landings.

-Andrew Blankstein reported from Los Angeles and Phil McCausland from New York.
+Andrew Blankstein reported from Los Angeles and Phil McCausland and Ariana Brockington from New York.